LintaoAmons/bookmarks.nvim/README.md

   },
   config = function()
     local opts = {
-      -- where you want to put your bookmarks db file (a simple readable json file, which you can edit manually as well, dont forget run `BookmarksReload` command to clean the cache) json_db_path = vim.fs.normalize(vim.fn.stdpath("config") .. "/bookmarks.db.json"),
+      -- where you want to put your bookmarks db file (a simple readable json file, which you can edit manually as well) json_db_path = vim.fs.normalize(vim.fn.stdpath("config") .. "/bookmarks.db.json"),
       -- This is how the sign looks. signs = {